umutondersu/dotfiles/README.md

 - Wallpaper: [eberhardgross](https://unsplash.com/photos/a-bird-flying-through-a-cloudy-blue-sky-xC7Ho08RYF4)

-for restoring the entire desktop enviroment (Icons, Themes, Fonts, Background, Extensions, Desktop and Flatpak apps) you can use your own configuration with [SaveDesktop](https://flathub.org/apps/io.github.vikdevelop.SaveDesktop) or by using the `gnome/.settings.rc` config with dconf by using `dconf load / < ~/dotfiles/gnome/.settings.rc` I keep my SaveDesktop backup on cloud due to its size
+For restoring the entire desktop environment (Icons, Themes, Fonts, Background, Extensions, Desktop and Flatpak apps) you can use your own configuration with [SaveDesktop](https://flathub.org/apps/io.github.vikdevelop.SaveDesktop) or by using the `gnome/.settings.rc` config with dconf by using `dconf load / < ~/dotfiles/gnome/.settings.rc` I keep my SaveDesktop backup on cloud due to its size

 ## Notes